Boilertalk/Web3.swift/README.md

 targets: [
     .target(
         name: "MyProject",
-        dependencies: ["Web3"]),
+        dependencies: ["Web3", "Web3PromiseKit", "Web3ContractABI"]),
     .testTarget(
         name: "MyProjectTests",
         dependencies: ["MyProject"])
 ]
 ```

-> Note: If you want to use PromiseKit extensions with SPM, you also have to add `Web3PromiseKit`
+> Note: `Web3PromiseKit` and `Web3ContractABI` are optional and you only have to put them into
-to your target dependencies and also import it in your code.
+your target dependencies (and later import them) if you want to use them.

 After the installation you can import `Web3` in your `.swift` files.